coopernewby/TapDancer/README.md

 Instructions
 ===============
-you have 4 video decks. before hitting play, use 'p' to play the current video, and tap along with a section of the song with the spacebar
+you have 4 video decks. before hitting play, use 'p' to play the current video, and tap along with a section of the video audio with the spacebar and then setting the new video spee by hitting 's'. if you want to set up 4 videos with the same song repeat this process for each video (switching through videos with the arrow keys).
+Then select a song and push the GUI play button to start the music.

 Keyboard Commands:
 p - Play video